pashky/restclient.el/README.md

 - Comment lines `#` act as end of entity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now, but may use more unique separator in future.
 - I'm not sure if it handles different encodings, I suspect it won't play well with anything non-ascii.
 I'm yet to figure it out.
-- Variables usages are not highlighted
+- Variable usages are not highlighted
 - Due to a [bug](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=17976) in
   Emacs/url.el, some GET requests to `localhost` might fail.
 As a workaround you can use `127.0.0.1` instead of `localhost` until this is fixed.